 Both sections below show the gold mineralization starts at or near the near-horizontal surface topography.
 The layers are stacked on top of one another and extend down to 90m, the extent of current drill coverage.

 The majority of the historical drilling averaged only 50m in depth, so a large portion of the deposit remains open at depth and in all directions.

 Distribution of Gold

-The Cyclopic detachment fault is the most dominant structural feature in the Gold Basin district and it is presently thought to be the primary district-scale control over gold mineralization
+The Cyclopic detachment fault is the most dominant structural feature in the Gold Basin district and is presently thought to be the primary district-scale control over gold mineralization.

 Gold grade and distribution at Gold Basin are primarily controlled by this structure, specifically the series of near-horizontal detachment fault planes cutting the Precambrian gneissic basement.

 Based on the drill data, at least four separate detachment planes occur within a package of stacked shears with an aggregate thickness of about 200m.